 - The matter at hand: nature and severity of the offence charged; strength of the evidence against them; are they/someone they know able to provide surety/financial collateral if bail is breached?

 - Any other issue the court deems relevant to the matter.

 While bail is a beneficial mechanism for many individuals as they await trial, there is a great deal of rationale behind the court’s decision to either grant or deny bail.
-If you or a loved one have questions or concerns about what bail really means, or how you might apply for it, please contact an experienced lawyer today.
+If you or a loved one have questions or concerns about what bail really means, or how you might apply for it, please contact an experienced Brisbane Criminal defence lawyers today at Bosscher lawyers.
 They will be your best resource as you attempt to navigate the criminal justice system.